-The Devices & Software Division does not manufacture its own instruments but works together with an ISO 14001 certified partner who is responsible for assembly and quality assurance.
-The Division also has suppliers of central components, such as microscopes and software.
+The Devices & Software function does not manufacture the instruments that the function has developed and designed, but works together with an ISO 14001 certified partner who is responsible for assembly and quality assurance.
+The function also has suppliers of central components, such as microscopes and software.